 Over a long career at the University, Dr. Nitsch has developed several of the University's expansion programs such as the transitional Doctor of Physical Therapy, the Flexible Doctor of Physical Therapy program in Florida, the Master of Health Science program in Japan, and the entry-level programs in San Marcos, CA.

 Dr. Nitsch has previously served as an adjunct professor at the University of Maryland, Eastern Shore, Department of Physical Therapy.
 She is a member of the American Physical Therapy Association's, past chair of the Academic Faculty Special Interest group and served on the Board of Directors for the Education Section.
-Dr. Nitsch is also an accreditation site examiner for the Distance Education Accrediting Commission and interim report committee member for WASC Senior College and University Commission.
+Dr. Nitsch serves on the board of directors of the Distance Education Accrediting Commission for a three-year term from 2015 -2018.
+She also is an interim report committee member for WASC Senior College and University Commission.

 Dr. Nitsch has presented at national and international conferences and published in several peer-reviewed journals in her areas of interest such as clinical outcomes for musculoskeletal patients, distance education, and educational administrative issues in physical and occupational therapy.
 She currently teaches Critical Thinking at the San Marcos campus.

 Her personal pursuits include traveling with her husband, Chuck, spending time with family, and enjoying the outdoors - in hiking boots, on a bicycle, or on skis.